 Try not to lock yourself into familiar thought processes.
 Redefine the problem, and try to come up with solutions by adopting different perspectives.
 Come up with as many solutions as possible, and start to cross them off your list.
-Carry a sketchbook, make lists, talk to people – try lots of of unfamiliar angles to tackle the problem until that lightbulb moment suddenly goes off in your mind.
+Make lists or talk to people (over the phone, or via video chats) – try lots of of unfamiliar angles to tackle the problem until that lightbulb moment suddenly goes off in your mind.
 This approach should give you the best results as you may be able to choose the winner from plenty of potential ideas.

 On the flip side, sometimes one can feel paralysed by options.
 When you feel that way, it may be time to cut down by beginning the elimination process until you find the idea that can actually be realised.
 Enforcing creative restrictions can open up new pathways for inspiration by giving us a starting point, boundaries, and structure.
 Make sure to not scrap those other ideas; they might be perfect for a different project.